 Murtaza Ahmed is elevating Pakistan’s garment industry onto the leading edge of corporate sustainability.

-Since joining Artistic Milliners as managing director in 2012, Murtaza has set up Pakistan’s first U.S. Green Building Council LEED-certified garment factory and filled 50 per cent of the company’s board of directors with women.
+Since joining Artistic Milliners as managing director in 2012, Murtaza has set up Pakistan’s first U.S. Green Building Council LEED-certified garment factory and filled 50 per cent of the company’s top management with women.

 In addition to creating a clean and safe workplace, Murtaza works tirelessly on gender quality issues: helping women live more satisfying lives; improving the company’s bottom line; and advancing Goal 5 (Gender Equality).
-The 16-member Board of Directors — the decision makers of the firm — is now composed of eight men and eight women.
+The Board of Directors — the decision makers of the firm — is now composed of 16 men and 16 women.
 In 2012, when Murtaza assumed responsibility for the garments division, only one woman sat on the board.

 Murtaza has developed a campaign — #WomenatMilliners — and expanded its momentum through partnerships with other groups.
 This includes Levi Strauss & Co. on adult literacy and microfinance literacy projects, and with the Gap through its Personal Advancement & Career Enhancement programme for working women.